CST-DB-CS4GOOD-ND/cst_db/README.md

     * The *foreign key* is the `quote_id`.
 This points at a quote.

 4. `users`: should hold valid users.
 It's a work in progress, see **TODO** below.

+## Inserting Data into the Database

+* Use `converter.py` (thanks Josh!) to automatically parse and insert a .DOCX file contents into the database.
+Alternatively, insert things manually into the database.

+* Currently, there is no feature for adding/editing data via the web interface.
+See **TODO** below.

 ## Running and Behavior